 Have the power to establish all committees of the Common Council and appoint their members and chairs.

+7. Shall communicate a general statement of the affairs of the City in relation to its finances, government, and improvement, to the Common Council as soon after the start of the fiscal year and as often thereafter as s/he considers expedient with such recommendations as the Mayor deems proper.8.
+Shall serve as primary liaison in matters concerning state, and federal governmental entities.
+9. Shall have the power and authority to call out and command the police and firefighters of the City whenever s/he shall deem it necessary, and such command shall be in all respects obeyed.
+Whenever necessary for the prevention or suppression of public disturbances, mobs, or riots, it shall be the City Manager’s duty to take such action as is authorized by law.

 B. Appointments

 City Officers.
-The Mayor shall appoint, with confirmation by the Common Council, the City Attorney, the City Prosecutor, the City Health Officer, and one (1) half-time City Court Judge.
+The Mayor shall appoint, with confirmation by the Common Council, the City Attorney, and the City Health Officer.
+The mayor shall appoint the City Prosecutor , and one (1) half-time City Court Judge consistent with New York State law.

 Members of Boards and Commissions.
 Except as otherwise provided for in this Charter, or by general law, local law, or ordinance, the Mayor shall appoint, subject to approval by the Common Council, City residents as members of all boards and commissions.
 Membership of each board or commission shall, whenever possible, be drawn from more than one (1) political party.